-- 1. Students who took a written or online test or retook a written or online test will be given the opportunity to inspect their assessed work within 15 working days of the result having been made known. - 2.
-Notwithstanding the time-limit specified in paragraph 1, summer re-sits (June/July) must be inspected in good time, and no later than 5 working days before the start of the new academic year. - 3.
-The examiner organises the inspection.
-He/she also decides on how the inspection will take place.
-The examiner should in any case provide an explanation of the content of the test or re-sit and the applied standard in the form of an answer guide.
+- Students who took a written or online test or retook a written or online test will be given the opportunity to inspect their assessed work within 15 working days of the result having been made known. - 2.
+Notwithstanding the time-limit specified in paragraph 1, summer re-sits (June/July) must be inspected in good time, and no later than 5 working days before the start of the new academic year.

-- 4. An exam review does not serve as a test evaluation but only serves to inform the students of the correct answers and to give them the opportunity to check whether any obvious or apparent mistakes were made when awarding the points or determining the mark. - 5.
+- 3. The exam review is organised by the Educational Office on behalf of the examiner.
+The examiner shall in any case make available an explanation of the contents of the test or resit in the form of an indication of the answers and the applied assessment standards. - 4.
+The exam review does not serve as a test evaluation but only serves to inform the students of the correct answers and to give them the opportunity to check whether any obvious or apparent mistakes were made when awarding the points or determining the mark. - 5.
 No appeal against the examiner's mark may be lodged with the Examination Appeals Board.
 Nor can the student request the examination board to form an independent opinion regarding his/her result.
 However, an appeal may be lodged with the Examination Appeals Board against the manner in which the mark was determined. - 6.
 Revisions are carried out professionally and exclusively by examiners, no later than before the end of the academic year in which the relevant test or re-sit was taken.
 If the review results in a different mark, the student will be informed about this by e-mail.
 The examiner sends the corrected grades to the education office for processing in Osiris.